AlirezaErshadi/axrelay/README.md

 ![screenshot](screenshots/add_axrelay.png)

-(Don't worry that axrelay does not accept the presence subscription request and therefore does not appear as online.
-It seems that simply having axrelay on your roster is all that's necessary to get Google's xmpp server to send messages to axrelay.)
+(Donʼt worry that axrelay does not accept the presence subscription request and therefore does not appear as online.
+It seems that simply having axrelay on your roster is all thatʼs necessary to get Googleʼs xmpp server to send messages to axrelay.)

 Send a "/whoami" message to axrelay@xmpp.getlantern.org.
 You should get back LanternFriend's anonymous jid: